Fatalities in mixed martial arts contests: Michael Kirkham

 30-year-old Michael Kirkham competed at Dash Entertainment/King MMA "Confrontation at the Convocation Center" at the Aiken Convocation Center in Aiken, South Carolina, on June 26, 2010.
 His opponent Carlos Iraburo had Kirkham on the canvas seconds into his pro debut; Iraburo then landed a few strikes to the head of his grounded opponent leading to a referee stoppage 41 seconds into the match.
 Kirkham soon lost consciousness and never recovered.
 He was pronounced dead two days after the fight.
 An autopsy report listed the cause of death as "subarachnoid hemorrhage of the brain".
-Kirkham had been TKO'd in his final amateur bout on April 24, 2010, leading Dr. Joe Estwanik, the former medical advisor to the North Carolina Boxing Authority to speculate: "This could have been second-impact syndrome."
-Typically, to avoid such, combat sporting authorities have the right to suspend a contestant longer than the normal 45 days (with 30 days of no contact) for a knockout after tests.
+Kirkham had been TKO'd in his final amateur bout on April 24, 2010, leading Dr. Joe Estwanik, the former medical advisor to the North Carolina Boxing Authority, to speculate: "This could have been second-impact syndrome."
+Typically, to avoid such impact, combat sporting authorities have the right to suspend a contestant longer than the normal 45 days (with 30 days of no contact) for a knockout after tests.
 Kirkham's MMA match occurred 63 days after his final amateur match.
-The event occurred in June 2010, when South Carolina MMA rules were still in its infancy after Act 53 became law without Governor Mark Sanford's signature on June 3, 2009.
+The event occurred in June 2010, when South Carolina MMA rules were still in their infancy after Act 53 became law without Governor Mark Sanford's signature on June 3, 2009.
 There was only a 30-day rule for knockouts in effect.

 Following Kirkham's death, the South Carolina Athletic Commission revised combat sport rules to change the suspension period to 60 days for knockouts and 30 days for technical knockouts.
 That took effect in 2012.

 Tyrone Mims

 30-year-old Tyrone Mims was competing in an amateur mixed martial arts show on August 11, 2012, at Conflict MMA Fight Night at the Point IV in Mount Pleasant, South Carolina.
 Tyrone became weak and tired in the second round and the referee stopped the bout because he was unable to continue.
 The referee and cage-side physician both checked on him and he responded to them that he was fine, just tired.
 Shortly after being helped back to the locker room by teammates, Tyrone lost consciousness.
 EMS attempted to revive him at the scene and transported him to the Medical University of South Carolina (MUSC) hospital where he was pronounced dead at 9:27 p.m.
 The Charleston County Coroner performed a "gross autopsy", which looks at visible injuries, and failed to reach a cause of death.
-The final autopsy results were also inconclusive, no evidence of a concussion or brain trauma were detected, and the toxicology report did not reveal the presence of drugs or alcohol.
+The final autopsy results were also inconclusive, no evidence of a concussion or brain trauma was detected, and the toxicology report did not reveal the presence of drugs or alcohol.
 Coroner Rae Wooten speculated that Mims "might have had an irregular heart because of some electrical dysfunction" stating: "That obviously isn't seen after death.
 Once that's completed, there's no evidence of that."
 And concluding: "There's just nothing here that explains his death."